return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc3/gadget_c.rst

 Description
 -----------

-This function also removes requests which are currently processed ny the hardware and those which are not yet scheduled.
+This function undoes what __dwc3_gadget_ep_enable did and also removes requests which are currently being processed by the hardware and those which are not yet scheduled.

 Caller should take care of locking.

 .. _`dwc3_prepare_one_trb`: